kathrinlin/customizing-aspnetcore-book/manuscript/10-taghelpers.md

 ## About TagHelpers

 With TagHelpers you are able to extend existing HTML tags or to create new tags that get rendered on the server side.
 The extensions or the new tags are not visible in the browsers.
 TagHelpers a only kind of shortcuts to write easier and less HTML or Razor code on the server side.
-TagHelpers wil be interpreted on the server and will produce "real" HTML code for the browsers.
+TagHelpers will be interpreted on the server and will produce "real" HTML code for the browsers.

 TagHelpers are not a new thing in ASP.NET Core, it was there since the first version of ASP.NET Core.
 The most existing and built-in TagHelpers are a replacement for the old fashioned HTML Helpers, which are still existing and working in ASP.NET Core to keep the Razor views compatible to ASP.NET Core.

-A very basic example of extending HTML tags is the built in AnchorTagHelper:
+A very basic example of extending HTML tags is the built in `AnchorTagHelper`:

 ```html
 <!-- old fashioned HtmlHelper -->